heryTz/cleancli/README.md

 # Clean CLI

-It is a simple cache management command line.
+It is a simple system cache management command line.
 For the moment, it's only for Mac, but support for other platforms is coming soon.

 Make yourself comfortable to improve it.
 Please make PR.